 TD Ameritrade FX is an exceptional trading platform which only functions within the United States’ borders.
 This trading broker offers some great functions to its clients:

-- TD Ameritrade FX offers around 80 currency pairs to its traders for foreign exchange trading.
+- TD Ameritrade offers around 80 currency pairs to its traders for foreign exchange trading.

 - Along the way, it backs its users with a great range of trading tools as well as strong research.